Arjuna won Draupadi at the Swayamvara

 So I guess knowing this made her feel better in that she wasn’t the cause of what happened.

 Lord Krishna further explained that Draupadi was being granted her desire’s from her past life as she requested of Lord Shiva to be blessed with a husband who possessed five of the best qualities a man could offer.

-Qualities such as great physical strength, piousness and swordsmanship, perfect archery skills, patience and good looks is what she asked for, all of which the Pandavas possessed.
+Qualities such as great physical strength, piousness and swordsmanship, perfect archery skills, patience, and good looks are what she asked for, all of which the Pandavas possessed.

 Now actually Draupadi was doing nothing more then following in the footsteps of her mothers-in-law who was married to seven brothers and her great-grandmother who was married to ten.
 So Fraternal Polyandry was common and practiced among the women of her Vedic family clan.

 I tell you I cannot wrap my mind around trying to spend quality time with seven to ten husband’s who also happen to be royalty?
 But I have to admit that it was a lot of fun learning so much about this subject just by reading from a few articles online and by watching a few documentaries available on YouTube.
 I feel so enlightened.